Autumn Holiday Rituals that Nurture Family Connection

 Extraordinary moments often masquerade as ordinary life.
 Parenting is tough, and so often we're just rushing against the clock to get our kids out the door in the morning, pick them up on time, get them through their homework and dinner, into the tub, into bed...so we can get up the next morning and do it all over again.

 But it's a truism because it's true.
-These years pass more quickly than we can imagine, and when kids look back, these are the memories that will define family for them.
+These years pass more quickly than we can imagine, and when your child looks back, these are the memories that will define family for them.
 Traditions can be an easy, meaningful way to take a breath during the rush and reconnect.
 They don't have to be a burden; you can simply choose a family activity to try, and then see if you want to make it into a family tradition.
 But just try one thing every season; life is busy enough already.
 Your good mood is what creates meaningful family connection, so drop the guilt and keep it simple.

 In the northern hemisphere, it's Autumn.
 Most of us aren't celebrating the harvest.
 But as the dark comes earlier, we instinctively turn our focus